-* Global shares markets off slightly after setting 6-year high on Thursday
+* Global shares fall slightly day after setting 6-year high

 * Focus on next week's ECB policy meeting

-* Dollar slips as ECB action seen weakening euro (Adds oil settlement prices)
+* Dollar slips as ECB action seen weakening euro (Adds close of European bond, stock markets)

 By Herbert Lash

 NEW YORK, May 30 (Reuters) - Global equity markets edged slightly lower on Friday as fears that growth expectations are too high offset mostly solid economic data, while the dollar eased on the likelihood the European Central Bank will deliver monetary stimulus next week.

 Wall Street fell and a measure of global equities slid after hitting its highest level in more than six years on Thursday, though that was still 2 percent below its lifetime high.

 "There's nothing I can really point to here that would lead you to believe that the market is going to move either way," said Phil Orlando, chief equity market strategist at Federated Investors in New York.

 U.S. consumer spending fell for the first time in a year in April, but the decline, which followed two months of solid gains, did not change expectations for a sharp rebound in economic growth this quarter.

 Other data on Friday showed U.S. consumer sentiment slipped in May as households worried about income.
 But a surge in factory activity in the Midwest confirmed growth was bouncing back after a weather-induced contraction in the first quarter.